-- A. Applicability: Any proposed development located in a Conditional zoning district or designated as a "SUP" in the Permitted Use Table shall be required to receive a Special Use Permit approved by the Tarboro Town Council. - B. Process Type: Quasi-Judicial - C. Public Notification: 1, 2, 3, and 4. - D. Presubmittal Meeting: It is required that every applicant for a Special Use Permit meet with the Administrator prior to the submittal of an application.
-The purpose of this meeting is to provide clarification and assistance in the preparation and submission of plats for approval. - E. Conditional District Rezoning: If rezoning of the property to a parallel conditional zoning district is also required, the approval of the Special Use Permit and rezoning shall follow the process described in §15.13. - F. Public Hearing Required: Applications for Special Use Permit shall be submitted to the Tarboro Town Council by filing an application with the Administrator.
+- A. SPECIAL USE PERMIT is a permit used to authorize development or land uses in a particular zoning district upon approval following quasi-judicial review.
+Includes permits previously referred to as conditional use permits.
+Includes permits necessary for repair or replacement of nonconforming uses. - B. Applicability: Any development requiring a SUP or designated as a "SUP" in the Permitted Use Table shall be required to receive a Special Use Permit approved by the Tarboro Town Council. - C. Process Type: Quasi-Judicial - D. Public Notification: 1, 2, 3, and 4. - E. Presubmittal Meeting: It is required that every applicant for a Special Use Permit meet with the Administrator prior to the submittal of an application.
+The purpose of this meeting is to provide clarification and assistance in the preparation and submission of plats for approval. - F. Public Hearing Required: Applications for Special Use Permit shall be submitted to the Tarboro Town Council by filing an application with the Administrator.
 The Town Council shall conduct a public hearing to review the Special Use Permit application.
 The Town Council shall not approve a Special Use Permit application if it is found that: